 The impact of climate change on horse health

-July 02, 2024
+July 2, 2024

-Irreversible consequences for humans, animals and plants
+Irreversible consequences for humans, animals, and plants

 Global warming and horse health

-Climate change, combined with air pollution, is recognized as a source of increased pollen allergy, but also of intensified symptoms and longer risk periods(4).
-The higher concentration of CO2 in the atmosphere increases pollen production, while pollution, by deforming certain grains, facilitates their penetration into the deep respiratory tract.
+Climate change, combined with air pollution, is recognized as a cause of increased pollen allergies, as well as more severe symptoms and longer periods of risk(4).
+Higher CO2 concentrations in the atmosphere increase pollen production, while pollution deforms certain grains, making it easier for them to penetrate deep into the respiratory tract.

-The "One Health" conference held on April 4, 2024 in Tours(6) featured veterinary virologist Dr Stephan Zientara(7), tick specialist Dr Laurence Malandrin(8) and infectiologist Dr Aymeric SEVE(9).
-These eminent specialists presented their studies at this symposium on the "Influence of global warming on human and animal vector-borne diseases".
+The "One Health" conference held on April 4, 2024, in Tours(6) brought together Dr. Stephan Zientara(7), a veterinary virologist, Dr. Laurence Malandrin(8), a tick specialist, and Dr. Aymeric SEVE, an infectious disease specialist(9).
+These eminent specialists presented their studies at this symposium on "the influence of global warming on human and animal vector-borne diseases."

 Increased risk of obesity and laminitis

-Global warming and the equine industry
+Global warming and the horse industry

-Availability of forage and cereals
+Availability of forage and grain

-Limiting carbon footprint
+Limiting the carbon footprint

 Reorganization of equestrian events